 So Cyclops went inside and sulked by the window, peeking through the blinds occasionally with his all-seeing eye.
 His visions of the past were depressing, and the future hung in front of him like a grave, dystopian noose.
 Some superpowers just weren’t for everybody.

-My mom saw me having my little pity party by the window and brought me some jiffy pop.
-We watched some Gilligan’s Island and it felt, just for a little while, like all things evil in the world had been defeated.
+Cyclop’s mom saw him having his little pity party by the window and brought him some jiffy pop.
+He watched some Gilligan’s Island and it felt, just for a little while, like all things evil in the world had been defeated.

 I enjoyed this.
 Looks like Cyclops won out after all.

 Aw, I like how Mom made it all better.

 That sounds just like kids at play.
 Nicely done 🙂